-Technically, there are nine core baking trends, according to Puratos: taste, health, freshness, craft, ethical lifestyle, transparency, ultimate convenience, next level experience and hyperpersonal.
+According to Puratos, there are nine core baking trends: taste, health, freshness, craft, ethical lifestyle, transparency, ultimate convenience, next level experience and hyperpersonal.
 The “baked goods triangle” is made up of the the first three: taste, health and freshness.

 The important thing to understand about taste is that, to some extent, it’s subjective.
 Different palates will favor some flavors and textures over others, and it won’t always be clear what types of tastes are trending as you set out to develop pastry ideas that you think will be hits among your customers.
 For example, there’s dissonance between trends in what Americans crave in taste.
 Puratos’ survey found that 78% of North Americans prefer “traditional” tastes.
 But at the same, 56% also said that they want “exotic” tastes.
 The two concepts are seemingly at odds, but they don’t necessary have to be.

 As we noted in a previous blog post, incorporating passion fruit puree into a cheesecake or a chocolate mousse are examples of introducing new and interesting flavor combinations to classic desserts.
 With this in mind, culinary students shouldn’t necessarily feel constrained to consumer taste trends.
 It’s always good to be creative and go outside of the box – and there are few things as timeless as a really tasty baked goods.
 But for the purposes of menu development and understanding what’s trendy in the market, it’s worth paying attention to taste trends.
 Also, use texture wisely.
 A well-laced crisp or crunch can add depth and dimension that makes a good taste, great.

 Consumers are more health-conscious than perhaps ever before.
 They crave natural, unprocessed ingredients – in fact, processed cheeses appear to be reaching a twilight of sorts.
 What does this mean for pastry students and bakers at large?